aaarcher-usgs/reproducibility_in_wildlife_ecology/README.txt

 2. Links to publications that cite or use the data:

-ArchMiller, Johnson, Nolan, Edwards, Elliot, Ferguson, Iannarilli, Velez, Vitense, Johnson and Fieberg.
-Computational reproducibility in The Wildlife Society?s flagship journals, in review for Journal of Wildlife Mangement.
+Archmiller, A.A., Johnson, A.D., Nolan, J., Edwards, M., Elliott, L.H., Ferguson, J.M., Iannarilli, F., Vélez, J., Vitense, K., Johnson, D.H. and Fieberg, J. (2020), Computational Reproducibility in The Wildlife Society's Flagship Journals.
+Journal of Wildlife Management. doi:10.1002/jwmg.21855

 3. Links to other publicly accessible locations of the data: